 Protip: Reservations are accepted for après-ski at Henri Fischerei.

-The fastest way to ski from Hinterglemm to Leogang is via something I call the “arterial route” which bypasses Saalbach.
+The fastest way to ski from Hinterglemm to Leogang is via something I call the “arterial route,” which bypasses Saalbach.
 Luck must be on your side in order to pull this off.
-During our six-day holiday, the arterial run (dark grey swooping arrow on the left-hand side) was only open one day.
+During our six-day holiday, the arterial run (dark grey swooping arrow on the left-hand side) was only open once.

 The less busy runs of Leogang and our lunch at Henri Fischerei made up for our scrum woes.

-I planned on stopping for a beer at AsitzBrau on our journey back to Hinterglemm but it was starting to get late in the day and I was too scared that lifts and gondolas would spontaneously close early and we would not be able to ski back to Hinterglemm (I really did not want to take the shuttle bus!) so all I have is this photo of the brewery.
+I planned on stopping for a beer at AsitzBrau on our journey back to Hinterglemm, but it was starting to get late in the day, and I was scared that lifts and gondolas would spontaneously close early and we would not be able to ski back to Hinterglemm (I really did not want to take the shuttle bus) so all I have is this photo of the brewery.

 Day 6 – Wind & Fieberbrunn